francescoa97outlook/pyExoRaMa/paper/paper.md

 bibliography: paper.bib
 ---

+# The power of the mass-radius diagram: A python tool for comparative studies of exoplanet systems and their hos stars in a multi-dimensional framework

-# Summary
+## Summary

-We present the python version of the plotting tool originally developed with Mathematica and presented by @Zeng:2021.
+We present the python version of the plotting tool originally developed with Mathematica and presented by [Zeng:2021].
 The code represents a very useful tool for visualizing and manipulating data of extrasolar planets and their host stars in a multi-dimensional parameter space.
 Our transposition to python presents some new utilities with respect to the original version, and due to the popularity of python in the astrophysics community, the tool can be accessed by a larger number of users interested in exoplanet studies.

-# Purpose of the tool
+## Purpose of the tool

-[@Zeng:2021] presented a software devised to guide the analysis of the mass-radius diagram of extrasolar planets (or exoplanets), i.e. planets discovered in orbit around stars different from the Sun.
+[Zeng:2021] presented a software devised to guide the analysis of the mass-radius diagram of extrasolar planets (or exoplanets), i.e., planets discovered in orbit around stars different from the Sun.
 Examining how extrasolar planets, with measured mass and radius, distribute on such a diagram is a key aspect to understand their diversity, and to investigate their physical structure and composition.
-We address the reader to the original paper [@Zeng:2021] for a detailed description of the scientific rationale that inspired this tool.
+We address the reader to the original paper [Zeng:2021] for a detailed description of the scientific rationale that inspired this tool.
 Here, we only recall that the main advantage is the possibility to connect the planetary mass and radius to many other physical data related to exoplanets, and their host stars data.
-Cross-checking data in a multi-dimensional parameter space, and the opportunity to compare the measurements with models of planetary structure and composition gives the possibility to identify important patterns which can help to interpret observational results on a statistical basis (as for the case of the so-called "exoplanet radius gap" investigated and interpreted by @Zeng:2021 thanks to this tool).
+Cross-checking data in a multi-dimensional parameter space, and the opportunity to compare the measurements with models of planetary structure and composition gives the possibility to identify important patterns which can help to interpret observational results on a statistical basis (as for the case of the so-called "exoplanet radius gap" investigated and interpreted by [Zeng:2021] thanks to this tool).
-Our python version, which is entirely based on the original code, has a few new utilities which allow the users, for example, to personalise more their own analysis, as detailed in the next Section.
+Our python version, which is entirely based on the original code, has a few new utilities and options which allow the users, for example, to further customize their own analysis, as detailed in the next Section.

-# Description of the tool and basic instructions
+## Description of the tool and basic instructions

 This tool is divided into two different GUIs that call each other.
-Please, note that each frame that will be explained later contains a "?" button that displays a message box containing all the frame information
+Please, note that each frame contains a "?" button that displays a message box with details about the frame content.

 ##### First GUI

 ![GUI that helps the user to personalized the imports process](Import_Catalogue_Helper.PNG)

-As the figure above shows, the interface is divided into two macro frames:
--   First frame contains all the widgets used to import the catalog rightness.
-The user can load his personal exoplanets catalog both by pasting a link (in case the file is from the internet, like the default chosen) or by clicking on the "Open File" button and selecting it from the disk.
-After that, the user should personalize the import parameters (i.e. skiprow, delimiter) by adapting them to his file.
-All the parameters' information can be found by following the GUI instructions and clicking on the yellow button named "Pandas documentation read_csv", to open the documentation in the browser.
+Fig. 1 shows the GUI that opens when the tool is launched in the terminal.
+This is the interface which allows the user to upload the catalogue containing the planetary and stellar parameters, and to select which ones will be passed to the second GUI for the analysis.
+The GUI is divided into two macro frames.
+The first frame contains all the widgets to import the database in form of a text file.
+The user can load his own exoplanet catalog both by through a link or by clicking on the "Open File" button and selecting it from a local folder.
+The link to the on-line TEPCAT cataologue [Southworth:2011] is provided as the default option.
--   Second frame contains the widgets used to adapt the code to the catalog.
-Six columns are mandatory to fill to run the tool correctly, which are the planet mass and radius plus their sigma errors (superior and inferior).
-Note that in case a catalog uses only one column to describe both the superior and inferior sigma, the user has just to write the same column index for both of them.
-Just below, nine planet characteristics are not mandatory but are useful if the user wants to add more filters to the selection of planets that will be plotted in the following GUI.
-In case a field is selected, the user must provide the corresponding column index in the appropriate text field.
-The last part of this frame contains two dropdown menus that indicate if the masses and radius are expressed using the Jovian or Earth characteristics, while the last is used to select the unit of measurement of the age column in the catalog (if present).
-The final personalization widget (if checked) indicates the character used to delete all the rows that contain it in the first column.
-At the end of the personalization, the user should press the button "Run Algorithm" to transfer all the important information to the second GUI, which is the core of the tool.
+The second frame contains the widgets to specify which data columns from the catalog will be passed to the software for further analysis.
+Six columns are mandatory in order to run the tool correctly, i.e., the planet mass and radius and their upper and lower uncertainties (in case there only one column is used to store the error, the user can use the same column index).
+The user must provide the column indexes of the selected parameters which correspond to the actual position in the uploaded database.
+The column indexes corresponding to the TEPCAT catalogue are provided by default.
+Once pressed the "Run Algorithm" button, the set-up information will be transferred to the second GUI, which represents the core of the tool.

 ##### Second GUI

 ![GUI for the plots visualization](Manipulate_Planet_Code.PNG)

-The second GUI is divided into two macro frames too:
+Mirroring the original tool, the second GUI is divided into two macro frames (Fig. 2).
+The first one contains the options and commands that the user must use to produce plots and histograms, which are shown in the second frame.
--   The left frame, which in turn is composed of several sub-frames:
+The frame in the left half of the GUI is composed of several sub-frames, which we describe hereafter briefly:
     1. The load data frame, which contains only one button which purpose is to load the previous GUI to use another catalog or to change the current import settings.
     2. The filter catalog frame, which contains the nine inputs filter related to the nine non-mandatory columns from the first GUI.
 Those are:
          -   "Age", the age of the system from which the planet is from, could be in Myr or Gyr, depending on the user choice.